John D. Liu

 John Dennis Liu (born 1953 in Nashville, Tennessee) is a Chinese American film-maker and ecologist.
 He is also a researcher at several institutions.
-In January 2015 John was named Visiting Fellow at Netherlands Institute of Ecology (NIOO) of the Royal Netherlands Academy of Arts and Sciences.
+In January 2015, he was named Visiting Fellow at Netherlands Institute of Ecology (NIOO) of the Royal Netherlands Academy of Arts and Sciences.
 John is also Ecosystem Ambassador for the Commonland Foundation based in Amsterdam, Netherlands.
 In 2017 John Liu founded Ecosystem Restoration Camps, a worldwide movement that aims to restore damaged ecosystems on a large scale.